darkace1998/jw-scripts/README.md

 # JW Scripts (Go Version)

+This project is a Go-based reimplementation of the [original Python scripts](https://github.com/allejok96/jw-scripts) for interacting with jw.org content.
+It offers improved performance and modern features while maintaining compatibility with the original command-line flags.

 *These methods of accessing jw.org are, while legal, not officially supported by the organisation.
 Use them if you find it worth the time, pain and risk.
 But first, please take the time to read [w18.04 30-31](https://wol.jw.org/en/wol/d/r1/lp-e/2018364).
 Then consider buying a device which has official support for JW Broadcasting app.
 Like a Roku, Apple TV or Amazon Fire TV.
 It will give you a better and safer experience.*

 ### JW Broadcasting and Publications anywhere

 With these scripts you can get the latest JW Broadcasting videos and publications automatically downloaded.
 You can turn a computer (like a Raspberry Pi) into a JW TV, either by streaming directly, or by playing downloaded videos from your collection.

-**Note**: The publication download feature (`jwb-books`) is currently a framework implementation.
-The JW.org API does not currently provide access to publications/books - only broadcasting content (videos and audio).
-See [docs/BOOK_DOWNLOAD_ANALYSIS.md](docs/BOOK_DOWNLOAD_ANALYSIS.md) for details.

 ## Get started

-This project is now written in Go.
-You have two options to get started:
+You have two options to get started with the Go version of JW Scripts:

 ### Option 1: Download Pre-built Binaries (Recommended)